mnemnion/gork/doc/fabri/tricky words.md

 However, we can use dup tracking in many cases to carry the range over.
 Storing data to generic memory then losing all reference to it is a memory leak by definition.
 Normally we'll have a copy of the address stored somewhere.
 If the address is named, it's a variable, and we track those explicitly.
 If it's not, our dup tracker will change the type of the duplicate address from `@mu` to `@type`, so we're good if we try to call a word restricted to `type` on that address.
 Inevitably, we need to encourage certain stylistic choices that support inference.
 It will be perfectly possible to write programs that are perverse and cannot be inferred.
 This is a code smell, not a reason to introduce dependant typing in the rabbit-hole sense.

+## Parsing Words

+I see no utility to checking output side effects, nor any clear way to do so.
+A write to terminal or a file either succeeds, or failure is handled by the virtual machine: I'm not actually clear how that works in Ngaro.

+Parsing words must be handled cleanly, since `"this is a string with do in it"`, without comprehending parsers, would try and make inferences on a number of words that Retro won't see.

+This is as good a place to put this as any: I feel as though traditional Forths are a bit too literally interactive.
+What do I mean by that? it's not straightforward to feed strings living on the stack into the Forth engine a la `eval`, nor is it straightforward to dereference the output into a string buffer that may be called and manipulated directly.

+The latter makes a difference if one wants to redirect output to a subsection of the screen.
+There, we need to convert the newline character into a partial carriage return + line feed, instead of a full one.

+Point being, I consider parsing words to be a special form of taking a string and consuming a certain amount of it.
+Similarly, output words are a special case of taking stack information and producing a string on that basis.

+Retro is already moving in this direction, as it embraces quotations, which are the general form of words. `:` is a perfect example, we also want the word `":` that defines the last string as a word.
+This makes `"word" ":` equivalent to `: word`.
+We could have words like `eval ( str -> mu )`, which does what you'd expect, and even `define (a.str b.str -> nil ,word )` which is a bit of a sophistication that defines the word `b` as the contents of `a`.
+I'm sure our Lisp friends can read into the implied macro.